BCSC 204: Syllabus

 All assignments and activities associated with this course must be performed in accordance with the University of Rochester's Academic Honesty Policy.
 Plagiarism and any form of academic misconduct will be reported following the guidelines set by the University.

 Be sure to carefully read “AvoidingPlagiarism.pdf” by Remmel uploaded to Blackboard.
-Using AI tools (except for SPM and EEGLAB) is prohibited in this course.

-If you are not feeling well (even just have some mild symptoms), are waiting for COVID test results, or have been in close contact with COVID patients, just let me know by sending me an email at your earliest convenience.
+3. If you are not feeling well (even just have some mild symptoms), are waiting for COVID test results, or have been in close contact with COVID patients, just let me know by sending me an email at your earliest convenience.
 We can discuss how you can make up the missed work.
-If unfortunately you test positive for COVID, please carefully follow the instructions and procedures
+If unfortunately you test positive for COVID, please carefully follow the instructions and procedures.

 4. Mobile devices